canthugeverycat/settlement-simulator/src/README.md

 ### Testing

-If I had more time, I would add testing throughout the app.
+Add testing throughout the app.
 RTL for unit and integration testing and Happo for visual regression testing.

 ### Error Handling